snkashis/android-docs/src/pages/core/overview/index.md

 ### Last location

-If your application needs to quickly get a user's location, you can call the `getLastLocation()` which will return the user's last known position. `getLastLocation()` returns a `Location` object, which you can then use however you'd like.
+If your application needs to quickly get a user's location, you can call the `getLastLocation()` which will return the user's last known position. `getLastLocation()` takes the same `LocationEngineCallback` you created above.
+Your location will be returned in the `onSuccess` method.

-_**Note:** Be careful when requesting the user's last location because it is possible for the last location to be `null`._

 {{
 <CodeLanguageToggle id="last-location" />